Tommi Eronen

-Tommi Johannes Eronen (born 18 September 1968) is a Finnish actor, best known for starring in the movies Jade Warrior (2006) and Bad Luck Love (2000).
-His performance in Bad Luck Love garnered him a Jussi Award for Best Supporting Actor.
+Tommi Johannes Eronen is a Finnish actor, best known for starring in the movies Jade Warrior (2006) and Bad Luck Love (2000).

-Personal life
+Early and personal life

-Eronen was born in Kuopio, Finland, and was married to actress Ria Kataja until 2012.
+Tommi Johannes Eronen was born in Kuopio, Finland.

+He was married to actress Ria Kataja until 2012.
 Together they have two children.
 Eronen is a member of the Orthodox Church of Finland.

+Awards and nominations

+Eronen's performance in Bad Luck Love garnered him a Jussi Award for Best Supporting Actor.